kalebh5/windows-server-active-directory-lab/README.md

 ### Active Directory Computer Objects

-The domain-joined computers were verified within Active Directory.
+The domain-joined computers were verified as computer objects within the `savn.local` Active Directory environment.